potentpwnables/blog/content/post/2020-06-29-api-to-gbq-infrastructure.md

 .import /absolute/path/to/flows.csv flows
 ```

 The first argument to `.import` is the path to the file you want to import, and the second argument is the name of the table you want to store it in.
 This is going to take a minute to run, so feel free to grab some coffee or something.
-The good news is that we've finalized setting up the infrastructure and we can now beging the fun part of actually building the API.
-Check out the [next installment](https://tibblesnbits.com/2020/06/29/)
+The good news is that we've finalized setting up the infrastructure and we can now begin the fun part of actually building the API.
+Check out the [next installment](https://tibblesnbits.com/2020/piping-api-to-gbq-python-part-ii) of this series to see how we do it.